TrentSPalmer/trentdocs_website/docs/misc_tips_troubleshooting.md

 See also
 [LXD Container Home Server Networking For Dummies](lxd_container_home_server_networking_for_dummies.md)

-## Ubuntu-Mate-Welcome-Center doesn't work some for some repos
+## Ubuntu-Mate-Welcome-Center doesn't work for some repos

 Perhaps your apt-cacher-ng proxy server isn't configured to allow traffic through from https sources.
 Make sure the following is